- This early British EMI pressing has excellent Double Plus (A++) sound throughout

 Clarity and Presence

-With a real Hot Stamper the sound is totally involving.
-There is breath in the voices, the picking of the strings on the guitars — these things allow us to suspend our disbelief, to forget it’s a recording we’re listening to and not living, breathing musicians.
+With a real Hot Stamper the sound is TOTALLY INVOLVING, and so is the music.
+You hear the breath in the voices, the pick on the strings of the guitars — these are the things that allow us to suspend our disbelief, to forget it’s a recording we’re listening to and not living, breathing musicians.

 Top End Extension

 Although this quality is related to the above two, it’s not as important overall as the one below, but it sure is nice to have.
-When you can really “see” into the mix, it’s much easier to pick out each and every instrument in order to gain more insight into the way the songs were arranged and recorded.
+When you can really “see” into the mix, it’s much easier to pick out each and every instrument in order to gain more insight into the arrangement and the recording of the material.

 This is an area where Heavy Vinyl fails more often than not.
 Modern remastered records are just so damn opaque.
 That sound drives us to distraction when it doesn’t bore us to tears.